2026 VENDORS

 Kimberly Davidson Bleau

-At Kimberly Handwoven my husband and I weave and dye 100% wool blankets on our 56" and 92" looms.
-We also weave a full line of cotton, linen and silk scarves and shawls.
-We love to weave custom colors for our customers.
+At Kimberly Handwoven, they weave and dye 100% wool blankets on their 56" and 92" looms.
+They also weave a full line of cotton, linen and silk scarves and shawls.
+They love to weave custom colors for our customers.

 • Lange's Abstract Art